jean-pierreBoth/annembed/README.md

     recently published and mentioned in References.

    - The graph is initialized by the Hnsw nearest neighbour algorithm.
      This provides for free, sub-sampling in the data to embed by considering only less densely occupied layers (the upper layers).
 This corresponds generally to a subsampling of 2%-4%, but can give a guarantee as the distance beetween points leaved out the sampling and its nearest sampled neighbour are known.
-The hnsw structure enables also an iterative initialization of the embedding by taking into account an increasing number of layers.
+The hnsw structure thus enables also an iterative/hierarchical initialization of the embedding by taking into account an increasing number of layers.

    - The preliminary graph built for the embedding uses an exponential function of distances to neighbour nodes (as in Umap).
 It is possible to modulate the initial edge weight by :
      - Considering a power of the distance function to neighbours (**See documentation in module EmbedderParams**).